CrunchyData/postgres-operator/docs/content/architecture/monitoring.md

 - Query Max Runtime (Top N): This highlights the N number of slowest queries by absolute runtime.
 This could indicate that a specific query or the system as a whole may need more resources.
-- Query Total Runtime (Top N): This highlights the N of slowest queres by aggregate runtime.
+- Query Total Runtime (Top N): This highlights the N of slowest queries by aggregate runtime.
 This could indicate that a ORM is looping over a single query and executing it many times that could possibly be rewritten as a single, faster query.